titumozammel/human-energy-economics/README.md

        ↺
 ```

-The roadmap moves from recognizing Human Energy as a strategic resource through measurement, recovery, development, enablement, capability application, expansion of Sustainable Execution Capacity, value creation, and continuous improvement.
+The roadmap moves from recognizing Human Energy as a strategic resource through measurement, recovery, capability development, organizational enablement, effective application, expansion of Sustainable Execution Capacity, value creation, and continuous improvement.

 ---